 The Good, the Bad and the Notorious in Covid-19 Times: The Passing of U.S. Supreme Court Justice Ruth Bader Ginsberg and Why the U.S. Supreme Court Matters

 Few citizens in most countries follow their highest court on a regular basis, much less know the names of their members.
-This is true in the U.S., where, in the past, if many adults could name two members of the Supreme Court, it would be a shock.
+But examining, reading, and studying about the Supreme Court and its members can help any citizen, much is true for lawyers, to become successful in their practice.
+These may also come in handy especially when you have a case that needs Supreme Court Printing and brief review.
+This is very much true in the U.S., where, in the past, if many adults could name two members of the Supreme Court, it would be a shock.
 But the combination of the passage of one member — Justice Ruth Bader Ginsberg — a Presidential election, extreme political polarization, and contentious cases either on the docket or en route to the Supreme Court makes this an exceptional time, especially with respect to health care.

 Justice Ginsburg became a cultural icon, with movies, tee-shirts and her life story is known by American liberals and conservatives alike.
 When “Notorious RBG” died on September 18, 2020, after nearly 27 years on the Court, her death resulted in an outpouring of condolences, eulogy, worry – and muted delight by some.